esper-io/dev-docs/docs/home/faq/general.md

 ## Pipelines

--   I am trying only to update tablets with specific app versions, so I want to query tablets by a particular installed app version.
+-   I am trying to only update tablets with specific app versions, so I would like to query tablets by a particular installed app version.
 Is there a way to do advanced queries in Pipelines to filter the devices or Groups?

 This level of fine-grained filtering functionality is not available through the Console.
-You can set pipelines to target either individual devices or devices at a Group level.
+You can set Pipelines to target either individual devices or devices at a Group level.
 You can create tags and aliases for your devices to bucket them, and when selecting the Pipeline targets, you can filter the devices by these.

 -   What are the benefits of using Esper Pipelines APIs?

-Using our APIs, you can integrate Esper Pipelines to your CI/CD flow.
+By using our APIs, you can integrate Esper Pipelines to your CI/CD flow.
 Additionally, you can create, update, delete, or query Pipeline, Stage, and Target Runs at scale.
 Check out Esper Pipelines APIs [here.](https://api.esper.io/tag/Pipelines)